 The natural perfumer will of course have aimed to control any leaps in the perfume’s development (unless creatively desired) so as to smooth and round it out.
 However, you will for the most part discover that naturals need to be tested on several occasions to be fully understood and appreciated.
 They do not offer up the beauty of their complexity and may not be love at first spray.

 My advice then is not to rush into a decision about a natural perfume.
 Luckily, I’ve found most natural perfumeries sell sample vials of around 2ml, so you can try before you buy.
-This is something I will be offering with Parfums Clandestins in a discovery set of the four Sicily Quartet EDP.
+This is something we offer with Olentium.
+Every 50ml purchase comes with a complementary 2ml sample.

 A Word About Notes in Sampling Botanical Perfume